 - participate in damage assessment

-- provide county EMA the information they need to secure disaster declarations. " debris clearance " reopen roads
+- provide County EMA the information they need to secure Disaster Declarations and debris clearance to reopen roads

 - return government to normal operation ASAP